joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

 Although this is hard to look at, you will see that the first column
-are the values for the columns that are being cubed over.
+contains the possible values for cubed columns.
-The second column are bags of all the rows matching that
+The second column contains bags of all the rows matching that
 aggregation.
-This is almost identical to the way `GROUP BY` works, except that there
+This is almost identical to the way `GROUP BY` works except that
-are additional columns with `NULL` values (corresponding to to
+some of the rows now contain `NULL` values (corresponding
-aggregations over all of that column).
+to aggregations over that column.

-Now, to compute the average height, we use the `FOREACH` and `AVG` code as before:
+To compute the average height as above, we can again use the `FOREACH` and `AVG` operators:

 ```
 heights = FOREACH cubed GENERATE